Anna Boden and Ryan Fleck: Career

 Together they made the short documentaries Have You Seen This Man? and Young Rebels before they wrote and directed the short film Gowanus, Brooklyn, a sample feature aiming to attract potential financiers to their undeveloped script, Half Nelson.
+The short won a prize at the 2004 Sundance Film Festival and Boden and Fleck were subsequently invited to the Sundance Writer's Lab to receive professional feedback on the Half Nelson film screenplay.

-The short won a prize at the 2004 Sundance Film Festival and Boden and Fleck were subsequently invited to the Sundance Writer's Lab to receive professional feedback on the Half Nelson screenplay.
-The film did not receive adequate financing for years, and while trying to initiate the project, Fleck explains: "We were trying to get it off the ground so we had plenty of time to keep writing and rewriting.
+The film did not receive adequate financing for years, with Boden and Fleck often returning to script revisions between other projects such as safe-sex shorts for the CDC.
+Fleck later stated: "We were trying to get it off the ground so we had plenty of time to keep writing and rewriting.
 I think the time was valuable because I think we made it as good as we could."
+He also had several disagreements with Boden while writing, though he claims their "back and forth" system of rewriting each other's work has always worked well.
 Though Fleck was the only of the pair to receive directing credit for the film, he has gone on record and said that the work was an equal divide.
+The New York Sun described the pair "partners in work and life", stating "They work as a genuine team, from script to finished product.
+Mr. Fleck directed the film.
+Ms. Boden produced and edited.
+Their official titles, however, conceal the fluid way they go about making films."

 In spite of the effort in making the script "as good as we could" prior to filming, Fleck encouraged Half Nelson's actors to ad lib and improvise, although he and lead actor Ryan Gosling compromised many scenes in the rehearsal process as Fleck thought that Gosling's ideas were too different from the script in some cases.
-He also had several disagreements with Boden while writing; though he claims their "back and forth" system of rewriting each other's work has always worked well.
-Half Nelson was well received by critics and got nominated for an Academy Award for Best Actor for Ryan Gosling.
-Many other nominations went to Ryan Gosling for his role as Dan Dunne.
+Half Nelson was well received by critics; with Ryan Gosling's performance earning him a Best Actor in a Leading Role win from the Independent Spirit Awards and nominations from the Critics' Choice Movie Awards, Satellite Awards, Screen Actors Guild Awards, and Academy Awards.

 Boden and Fleck have since co-written and co-directed the 2008 film Sugar, which premiered at the 2008 Sundance Film Festival, about a 19-year-old Dominican man who immigrates to the United States to play minor league baseball.
 The two wrote the screenplay after researching about many Dominican immigrants who arrive in America to play in minor league towns, saying: "The stories we heard were so fascinating that it became what we were writing before we'd even decided it was our next project".
 They also collaborated on a screen adaptation of Ned Vizzini's young adult novel It's Kind of a Funny Story, which was released on October 8, 2010.